 Each show takes less than an hour and is available in 6 different languages.
-This is a great way to entertain children and teenagers as well as adults. – TIQETS LINK
+This is a great way to entertain children and teenagers.

 I love visiting the Domus Romana in Palazzo Valentini for the history and the amazingly well-preserved ruins and mosaic floors.

-Only 20-30 minutes' walk from the Trevi Fountain is the stunning Piazza del Popolo.
-This area is more a part of the Spanish Steps neighborhood, but there is a fantastic thing todo with kids right here in the piazza.
+This area is more a part of the Spanish Steps neighborhood, but this is a fantastic thing to do with kids.